DHDC Building

 Diversity

-The Clinical Child Psychology Program (CCPP) aspires to a world of harmony, unity, equity, and inclusion that is free from hate and discrimination.
+The Department of Clinical Child Psychology (DCCP) aspires to a world of harmony, unity, equity, and inclusion that is free from hate and discrimination.

 Please follow the link below for our full statement on Diversity.